suiyangyang/OpenWebUI-VS-CodeAssist/ReadMe.md

    self.base_url = "http://192.168.1.45:5006"

 Replace it with the IP address and port of your locally deployed VsBridgeNet8 service (e.g., http://localhost:5006).
-4. Add the following prompt to your preferred model:
+4. Add the following prompt to your preferred model(Please adjust according to the model used and the actual response):

 ### ✅ Prompt
 You are a real-time code assistant for Visual Studio, running within the Open-WebUI environment.